-TikTok is stepping into the full-fledge long-form video space, by testing a transformative feature for creators - the ability to upload videos lasting a whopping 30 minutes on its platform.
+TikTok is stepping into the full-fledge long-form video space, by testing a new feature for creators - the ability to upload videos lasting a whopping 30 minutes on its platform.
 As spotted by the keen-eye social media app researcher Matt Navarra (via @oncescuradu on Threads), the feature appears to be in the beta phase, and if you are lucky enough you might just catch a glimpse of this extended feature in the app.

 Screenshot: @oncescuradu via Threads